 Actin filaments, like microtubules, have polarity.
 How is it defined in actin?
 What macromolecule can you use to detect polarity?

-The plus end of G-actin is the end that is opposite the cleft that holds the ATP molecule.
+The above cartoon shows that the plus end of G-actin is the end that is opposite the cleft that holds the ATP molecule.
 The minus end is the opposite end.
 Growth and polymerization is more rapid at the plus end.
 If you add a solution containing myosin to actin filaments, they will "decorate the filaments" and they will be pointing in the direction of the plus end.

 Describe the process of nucleation and elongation of actin filaments.